o1-labs/proof-systems/circuits/kimchi/cairo/0001-cairo-gates-and-constraints.md

-## Proof system
+# Proof system
 Both prover and verifier get as input a compiled `CairoProgram` and a set of claimed register values `ClaimedRegisters` after the execution of the program.
 These two will make up the so called public input of the proof system.
 The debug mode of the [Cairo Playground](https://www.cairo-lang.org/playground/) can be used to easily get test cases.
 If interesting enough, we may consider to integrate the [Cairo compiler](https://github.com/starkware-libs/cairo-lang/tree/master/src/starkware/cairo/lang/compiler) directly for our tests.

 ### Prover:
-The first task to be done by the prover is execute-or simulate the execution of-the `CairoProgram` to obtain a correct instantiation of the `CairoMemory`.
+The first task to be done by the prover is execute-or simulate the execution of-the `CairoProgram` to obtain a correct instantiation of the `CairoBytecode`.
 Together with these private values, the prover generates the `ExecutionTrace` and determines the witness of the relation.
 In order to prove the correctness of the memory (i.e. single-valued and continuity), it creates four pairs of lists (sorted and unsorted) to perform a permutation argument on them.
 It commits to the witness of the relation and receives two random field elements $z$ and $\alpha$ from the verifier.
 The former is used as a random point to evaluate the permutation argument, whereas the latter is used to linearly combine the four arguments securely.

 ### Verifier